-In connection with the SS Acquisition (Note 3), the Company through 123456 US Inc., the wholly owned subsidiary of Silver Strand, entered into an asset purchase agreement with a third party, Silver Strand Development LLC. ("SSD"), (the "SSD Agreement") to acquire a 100% interest in certain mineral claims (the "SSD Claims") located in the State of Idaho, USA.
+The Company through its' wholly owned subsidiary, 123456 US Inc., entered into an asset purchase agreement with a third party, Silver Strand Development LLC. ("SSD"), (the "SSD Agreement") to acquire a 100% interest in certain mineral claims (the "SSD Claims") located in the State of Idaho, USA.